-Participation in the 2010 vintage offering was robust with 51 separate entities submitting bids to purchase 2.3 times the available supply of allowances, resulting in a clearing price of \$2.07 per ton.
-Compliance entities or their affiliates purchased 85 percent of the allowances in the auction.
+A large number of bidders participated in the 2010 vintage offering with 43 entities submitting bids to purchase 1.3 times the available supply of allowances, resulting in a clearing price of \$1.88 per ton.
+The quantity of allowances for which bids were submitted (over 54 million) decreased from the previous auction.
+Compliance entities or their affiliates purchased the majority (92 percent) of the allowances in the auction.

 A small number of allowances were auctioned for the second control period (with a 2013 vintage year).
-98 percent of the 2013 vintage allowances were sold, with nine entities submitting bids to purchase allowances, resulting in a clearing price of \$1.86 per ton.
+All of the 2013 vintage allowances were sold, with ten entities submitting bids to purchase 1.2 times the available supply of allowances, resulting in a clearing price of \$1.86 per ton.
 Compliance entities or their affiliates purchased 100 percent of the allowances in the 2013 vintage offering.

-Based on our review of the administration of the auction, we found that:
+Based on our review of the administration of the market, we found that: